 It is generally not recommended to keep more than one bearded dragon in an enclosure, as they see other members of their species as either a threat or a source of competition.

 Temperature and lighting: Because they are from the Australian Outback Bearded Dragons require a light source with a strong UVA/UVB output and a fair amount of heat.
 This can best be accomplished with the use of Mercury Vapor Bulbs (MVBs), or by a combining a basking bulb with another light source that supplies the UVA/UVB (e.g. a t5, t8 or compact fluorescent bulb).

 Whatever you choose, your lighting scheme should provide your beardie with a basking spot of around 100-110 degrees F (37-43 degrees C) on one end of the tank, with the other end being cooler but no lower than 70 degrees F (21 degrees C).
 It is important that you establish this range of temperatures to choose from as beardies are cold-blooded animals and use their surroundings to regulate their body temperature.

 Nighttime temperatures should not be allowed to fall below 70 degrees F (21 degrees C), so if your living situation gets colder than that at night you will need an additional heat supply.
 Under Tank Heaters (UTHs), Ceramic Heat Emitters (CHEs), and infrared bulbs are all good ways of providing nighttime heat without interrupting your beardies day/night cycle (note: daytime lights should NOT be left on at night, beardies need to sleep and bright light will disrupt this).

 Additional notes: Bearded Dragons are widely considered to be one of the best “beginner” reptiles species.
-They are generally easy to take care of and are very tolerant of human interaction.
+They are generally easy to take care of, intelligent and are very tolerant of human interaction.